robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 #### Research Background

-In radiotherapy treatment of cancer of the head and neck (H&N) region, patients are typically positioned in a supine manner on a 6-DOF robotic couch for motion alignment correction with respect to an incident radiation, used to target malignant tumors.
+In stereotactic radiosurgery of the head and neck region, patients are typically positioned in a supine manner on a 6-DOF robotic couch for motion alignment correction with respect to an incident radiation.
 As such, the precision of delivery of the radiation dose to target tumor is extremely important.
 Target miss in dosimetry angle or positioning errors arising from patient positioning errors have been known to cause eczema, brain complications and the exposure of organs at risks.
 {% include fig.html
 max-width="200px" file="/imgs/homepage/igrt_setup.jpg" alt="igrt setup"
 float="right"  border="1px dotted black"  margin="0px 0px 15px 20px" align="right"